Token Warrant vs Token Side Letter: Exercisable Right vs Vaguer Promise (2026)

 Sources

-- Token warrant — a right (not obligation) to buy tokens at a fixed/discounted price, actively exercised by the holder (distinct from SAFT automatic delivery)
+- A token warrant is a right, not an obligation, to buy tokens at a fixed or discounted price, actively exercised by the holder, distinct from a SAFT's automatic delivery.

-- Token side letter — a vaguer promise of tokens later, looser/less-defined mechanics; sometimes used by non-US entities or looser structures
+- A token side letter is a vaguer promise of tokens later, with looser and less defined mechanics, sometimes used by non-US entities or in looser structures.

-- Common guidance — US-registered companies commonly advised to prefer token warrants over side letters given regulatory uncertainty (general guidance, not a rule, not legal advice)
+- US-registered companies are commonly advised by counsel to prefer warrants over side letters given regulatory uncertainty.
+This is general guidance, not a rule and not legal advice.

 SAFT Securities Risk: Why Kik and Telegram Matter (2026)